edgelesssys/docs.edgeless.systems/marblerun/content/deployment/on-prem.md

 #### Hypervisor

-If you are using VMs for your Marblerun deployment, you need to make sure your hypervisor has SGX enabled.
+If you are using VMs for your MarbleRun deployment, you need to make sure your hypervisor has SGX enabled.
 Most of the popular hypervisors support SGX:

 * [QEMU/KVM](https://software.intel.com/content/www/us/en/develop/articles/virtualizing-intel-software-guard-extensions-with-kvm-and-qemu.html)